Learn how they leveraged Clarity to see a 32% increase in revenue from the previous month.

 2. Creating a Seamless Experience

-After watching countless anonymous user sessions through Clarity’s Recording feature the team knew what had to be done.
+After watching countless anonymous Session Recordings the team knew what had to be done.
 It was time to make the platform not only comprehensive, but engaging, and fun.

 “Legal jargon is not easy to understand, we admit.
 Clarity’s ability to watch users process information by seeing what they highlight and mouse-over put a fire under our team to really prioritize our copywriting,” Sarabeth explains.